Marist In Manhattan Frequently Asked Questions

 What is the cost of the Marist in Manhattan Program?

-- Housing costs vary from about $5,800 for a Double Room and $6,600 for a Double Room or a Single Room, respectively.
+- Housing costs are estimated to vary from about $5,800 for a Double Room and $6,600 for a Double Room or a Single Room, respectively.
 Meals and travel costs are extra.
 For complete details, see tuition and housing costs

 - Visiting students should explore Financial Aid with their home institutions.
 Marist College can not offer aid to visiting students.
 Marist students can check with the campus Financial Services Office regarding the status of their grants and loans.